aogallo/dotfiles/README.md

 ### Tmux Theme

-I use dracula them for tmux, add the following command in your `.tmux.conf` file:
+I use dracula theme for tmux, to install the theme adding the following command in your `.tmux.conf` file:

 ```bash
 set -g @plugin 'dracula/tmux'